2i2c-org/team-compass/services/dedicated-delivery-management/ceremonies.md

 Who attends: 2i2c delivery partner, product lead, at least one engineer, Community champions and technical contacts from co-funding communities

-## Quarterly showcase (for all strategic member communities)
+## Showcases and consortia (for all strategic member communities)

-Goals of the meeting:
+Goals of the meetings:

+- Validate shared problems and co-design solutions
 - Learn from and share accomplishments with other strategic member communities
 - Stay current on new 2i2c platform and service features
 - Provide input - including co-funding - on the upcoming 2i2c roadmap

 Agenda:

+- Roadmap updates and discussion
 - Storytelling - 1-2 experience reports from strategic member communities
 - 2i2c showcase
-- Roadmap updates and discussion

 Who attends: 2i2c Product & Services team, strategic partner community champions & the people they select, 2i2c Business Development team